-Technology continues disrupting markets and reshaping roles throughout the c-suite.
-In a survey of CMOs, 67% indicated that they would reassess strategies and plans in light of continual technology advances.
+New technologies continue disrupting markets and reshaping roles throughout the c-suite.
+In a survey of CMOs, 67% indicated that they would reassess strategies and plans in light of continual advances in the ability to segment, engage and retain customers.
 Many are discovering that a playbook consisting primarily of push marketing activities is no longer a model for success.
 A more targeted approach, focused on customer engagement, must be at the heart of any marketing strategy.
 Successful organizations establish an ongoing relationship with their customer and no one is better equipped to lead this customer-centric charge than a company’s chief marketing officer.
-In an environment where brands can be enhanced or severely damaged, with a single social media post, it is imperative that a customer-centric mindset not only permeate the c-suite but also become an integral component of an enterprises’ top-to-bottom culture.
+In an environment where brands can be enhanced or severely damaged with a single social media post, it is imperative that an analytically influenced, customer-centric mindset not only permeate the c-suite but also become an integral component of an enterprises’ top-to-bottom culture.

-Research by the CMO Council and Deloitte1 point to three key characteristics World-Class CMOs possess:
+Research by the CMO Council and Deloitte point to three key attributes possessed by leading marketers:

 Consumers today share dynamic relationships with companies.
 As a result of social media, they have access to more information, as well as disinformation, than ever.
 At the same time, consumers are expecting, and increasingly demanding customized and personalized content—one size (or marketing campaign) no longer fits all.
 It has become essential for CMOs to develop a deep understanding of their customers.
 Advances in marketing technology, which often now incorporate AI, allow marketers to directly and easily engage customers and develop data-driven insights based on their interests and preferences.